 Adopt a balanced approach to avoid impoverishment during sunset years

 Given this longevity of life, a question that haunts every elderly person is as to how long will he live and how much money will he require to take care of his old age?
-We can broadly divide 30 to 40 years of post retirement life into 3 or 4 decades.
-The first decade of sixties that holds 5.3 percent of Indian population is one of reconciliation and acceptance of the retired life, and then adjusting into it.
-The next decade of seventies, which is of prime concern for 2.4 percent of the Indian population, is of consolidation of assets and health.
-Thereafter, the decade eighties is of fragile health and growing dependence on children/domestic help for 0.9 percent of Indian population, whose old-age dependency proportion has climbed from 10.9 percent in 1961 to 14.2 percent in 2011.
-Finally, only a miniscule percentage attain the extraordinaire decade of the nineties.
+We can broadly divide 30 to 40 years of post-retirement life into 3 or 4 decades.
+The first decade of the sixties that holds 5.3 percent of Indian population is one of reconciliation and acceptance of the retired life and then adjusting into it.
+The next decade of the seventies, which is of prime concern for 2.4 percent of the Indian population, is of consolidation of assets and health.
+Thereafter, the decade eighties is of fragile health and growing dependence on children/domestic help for 0.9 percent of the Indian population, whose old-age dependency proportion has climbed from 10.9 percent in 1961 to 14.2 percent in 2011.
+Finally, only a minuscule percentage attain the extraordinaire decade of the nineties.

 @ Assuming the retiree has a corpus of rupees 1 Crore to invest*

 #Includes contingency fund (equal to six months expenses) to cater for emergencies invested in Sweep FD for better liquidity.